thor-harsh/Project--R-17/README.md

 # Project--R-17

 <table>
-Usually when dealing with an unsupervised learning problem, its difficult to get a good measure of how well the model performed.
+Usually when dealing with an unsupervised learning problem, its difficult to get a good measure of how well the model performed.<br>

 **In this project, we will use data from the UCI archive based off of red and white wines (this is a very commonly used data set in ML)**.<br></br>
 The sets contain physicochemical properties of red and white Vinho Verdes wines and their respective sensory qualities as assessed by wine experts.